RLHF-V/RLAIF-V/README.md

 ## Dataset

 We present the [RLAIF-V Dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset), which is an AI generated preference dataset covering diverse range of tasks and domains.
-This open-source multimodal preference datasets contains more than 30K high-quality comparison pairs.
-The dataset contains the generated preference pairs in each iteration of different generation models, including LLaVA 1.5 7B, OmniLMM 12B and MiniCPM-V.
+This open-source multimodal preference datasets contains **83,132 high-quality comparison pairs**.
+The dataset contains the generated preference pairs in each training iteration of different models, including LLaVA 1.5 7B, OmniLMM 12B and MiniCPM-V.

 ## Install